BaptisteCrouzet/Gulp-boilerplate/README.md

 ## TODO *

-* Add a JS table with all formats for responsive images
-* Uglify the JS
+* configure Uglify JS
 * Move fonts
+* clean-prod task
+* on debug server open most used browsers and on Ui
 * Add config for stylus and less
+* Details about logs
+* Details about browserSync
-* Add a gulp prod task using npm run command
+* Add prod server
+* Add a JS table with all formats for responsive images